victorgarciaesgi/regle/docs/src/typescript/typing-props.md

 # Typing props

-You form don't necessary stays in one component.
-It's common sense to split your logic into multiple ones.

-For this I recommend as a first solution a `Pinia` store, so types are infered automatically.
-You can find it [explained here](/advanced-usage/usage-with-pinia).
+Forms often span multiple components, and splitting your logic across components is a common practice.
+Regle offers tools to help type your props correctly, ensuring type safety and improving developer experience.

+The best way to manage a centralized form state with inferred types is by using a Pinia store.
+Learn more in the Usage with Pinia guide [explained here](/advanced-usage/usage-with-pinia).

-But if you can't use Pinia, we'll go though the options.
+If you cannot use Pinia, here are the alternative approaches.

 ## Typing component props